 This step is both exciting and interesting.
 At this point, you need to consider a lot of things in choosing your solar panel model.
 You have to decide on factors like module size, capacity, and cost.
 However, thousands of solar module manufacturers fill the market today.
 So, how do you know which model is right for you?

 Let’s make this simple here.
-If you want to maximize your roof space, you will want to choose the one with the highest panel efficiency.
-It means the one that has high wattage output with less surface area.
+If you want to maximize your roof space, you will want to choose the ones with the highest solar panel efficiency.
+It means the one that has highest wattage output with the least surface area.
 But, this also comes at a hefty price per unit.
 Notable brands for this type are the likes of:

 Meanwhile, some brands give fair panel efficiency with competitive prices.
 The list includes the following:

 Undoubtedly, it is recommended that you take your time in choosing your solar panel model.
 Doing research and checking out more information about them will help.
 In the end, what matters is the quality of the solar panels for your home.